MuteBard/Unity_Shaders/Notes/dev/DEV-12.md

     then you get very clean values between 1 and -1.

-    But if you're ever working with ANY vector and you want to make sure that your dot product does give you a value between 1 and -1, you will have to ensure that both of these vectors in here are normalized.
+    But if you're ever working with ANY vector and you want to make sure that the dot product does give you a value between 1 and -1, you will have to ensure that both of these vectors in here are normalized.

     dot(normalize(IN.viewDir, o.Normal));